thoughtworks/simplebandit/README.md

 ### Retaining training data

 The `accept`, `reject` and `choose` methods also return a `trainingData[]` object.
-These can be stored so that you can re-train the bandit at a later point (perhaps with e.g. a different learningRate, or with different initial weights):
+These can be stored so that you can re-train the bandit at a later point (perhaps with e.g. a different oracle learningRate, or with different initial weights):

 ```typescript
 const trainingData = await bandit.accept(recommendation);